 When you suspect an employee of moonlighting, it can be that the situation becomes tense or conflictual.
 It’s also possible that the moonlighting individual refutes any evidence you find yourself as biased.
 With this in mind, it’s useful to have a non-partisan private investigator involved to provide independent proof of the situation.

 Whatever the size of your organisation, moonlighting can have a serious impact on your business.
-We also know that it’s not always easy to prove that your employee has a second job or explain why their behaviour has changed significantly.
+We also know that it’s not always easy to prove that your employee has additional employment or explain why their behaviour has changed significantly.